Jeremiah (comics)

-Jeremiah is a Belgian science fiction comic book series by Hermann Huppen.
+Jeremiah (also known as "The Survivors" in some English translations) is a Belgian science fiction comic book series by Hermann Huppen.
 Jeremiah was created in 1979 for the German magazine Zack, and had a premiere in Sarajevo based Strip art magazine, since the editor of this magazine, Ervin Rustemagic, was also Hermann's manager.
 It has also been serialized in the French-language Métal Hurlant and Spirou magazine, as well as the Serbian magazines Stripoteka and Politikin Zabavnik.
-Currently, there are 34 volumes and one "Special Edition" in French and Dutch.
+Currently, there are 40 volumes and one "Special Edition" in French and Dutch.

 Plot

 Racial wars have torn the U.S. apart, resulting in a post-apocalyptic world.
 Many small pockets of civilization still exist; from isolated super high-tech fortresses, hidden research labs, or racial groups in walled-in cities — all fighting each other among the more regular population which in many ways resembles the "old west".

 Jeremiah and his friend Kurdy travel the country, taking odd jobs and getting mixed up in various affairs.
 Jeremiah, being the more noble of the two, often sticks his neck out to help others, while Kurdy is a more wily, opportunistic scoundrel.

 Despite its setting, Jeremiah's underlying motif is of hope and the survival of mankind.
 The storylines carry little from album to album, meaning they can be read individually.